MrMarlonM/product-survey-analysis/README.md

 The function `find_mode_questions(clean_data)` returned numerical values instead of a string.
 The problem could be tracked down to the `transform_data()` function.
 Here the `clean_data` variable was changed to a numerical value.
 But because no new variable was assigned the original variable was overwritten.
 *Solution:*
 To solve the problem, the data provided to the function was copied to a new variable named `new_variable`.
 Then it was transformed and returned.
 With that, both sets of data, one with strings and one with integers, stay in existence.

+- *Bug 4:*
+When trying to quit the program over the `simple-term-menu` or going back from the sub menu to the main menu, you needed to click the `[q] Quit` button or the `[b] Back to Main Menu` button as often as you had clicked on a other menu point before.
+The reason for this was that to go back to the previous menu the function containing all the logic of that menu was called again.
+Through this, another loop was laid on top of the previous loop and now both needed to be to quit before actually quitting the program.
+*Solution:*
+To solve the issue, the functionality of the `simple-term-menu library` was used, that a menu point that has no further defined functionality opens the previous menu again when chosen.